Manifestly Covariant Polynomial M5-brane Lagrangians: A Polynomial M5-brane Lagrangian with Field

 If we transform gauge potential $A$ by $\,da\w Y_2\,$, with $Y_2$ being an arbitrary $1$-form, then $B$ can be transformed to compensate for $\,\d A\,$ in order to keep $\,{\cal L}_{H12}\,$ invariant as follows:

-From Lagrangian \eqref{Lag_H12'} we can easily see that all the terms with the fields $B$ and $P$ in them have an exterior product with $da\,$.
+In Lagrangian \eqref{Lag_H12'} we can see that all the terms with the fields $B$ and $K$ in them have an exterior product with $da\,$.
 Hence, using arbitrary $1$-forms $\,Y_3\,$ and $\,Y_4\,$, we have the following two independent gauge symmetries:

-On giving an arbitrary shift to the St\"uckelberg field $a$ by another scalar field $\,\varphi\,$, we need to transform the other fields as shown below to keep the Lagrangian invariant:
+On giving an arbitrary infinitesimal shift to the St\"uckelberg field $a$ by another scalar field $\,\varphi\,$, we need to transform the other fields as shown below to keep the Lagrangian invariant:

-This gauge transformation consists of the only set of non-polynomial expressions in the entire analysis of our polynomial M5-brane Lagrangian ${\cal L}_{H12}\,$.
-As in the case of ${\cal L}_{J12}$, here also this non-polynomial gauge symmetry does not affect the general form of the solution of ${\cal L}_{H12}\,$.
+As in the case of ${\cal L}_{J12}$, here also this non-polynomial gauge symmetry stemming from an infinitesimal shift in the St\"uckelberg field $a$, does not affect the general form of the solution of ${\cal L}_{H12}\,$.
+If we transform every field $f$ by an infinitesimal gauge transformation $\d_g f$ while $E_f=\d {\cal L}/(\d f)${\footnote{neglecting the total derivative terms appearing in $(\d f\w E_f)$ as they vanish on integration and do not contribute to $\d S$}, then